 Phone Number Module

 The Phone Number Module has a comparable setup to the Number Module.
 It reads the end user information and checks if the format provided by the users matches the format of a phone number.
 Again, the phone number will not be stored automatically when applying a Phone Number Module.
 Go to the Connections tab of that Module to set a Custom Variable as, for example, User_phone.

-Read more about storing phone numbers in "Store the end user reply in a Custom Variable".
+Learn more about storing the end user reply in a Custom Variable using Collector Modules.

 Time & Date Module

 The Time & Date Module validates whether or not your customer has input a date.
 Please note that the names of weekdays must be written out.
 To provide an example, "Wed" for "Wednesday" would not be understood by the bot.

 We recommend specifying which date format you use in the Message for this module (dd-mm-yyyy).
 For example, a question for the customer could be phrased as follows: "When would you like to book a table at our restaurant?
 Please write the date (dd-mm-yyyy) and time (hh:mm am/pm)."